 The departmental museum has a wide collection of sculptures, paintings and pottery covering the medieval and renaissance periods and is also notable for the building itself, which is claimed to be the first building in France to be constructed in the renaissance style.
 Called the Pavillon de Beaujeu it is also a tribute to the splendours that filled the area when the rich Dukes of Burgundy played such an important role here.

-Another unusual attraction has recently opened in Moulins - La Maison Mantin is an impressive grand townhouse that was owned in the 19th century by a wealthy member of the local gentry, and on his death was simply closed up and forgotten for 100 years along with all its furnishings.
+Another unusual attraction in Moulins is the Maison Mantin, a grand townhouse that was owned in the 19th century by a wealthy member of the local gentry, and on his death was simply closed up and forgotten for 100 years along with all its furnishings.
 The house has now been 'rediscovered', renovated and opened to the public, in accordance with the original wishes of M Mantin (who died in 1905), and features a very extensive collection of furnishings, antiques and art works.